sib-swiss/atac-seq-training/docs/days/03_peak_calling.md

 ## 3. Compare Peak Calling Results

-### 3.1 Visualise peaks
+Now let's visualise and compare the different peak calling results using the Integrative Genomics Viewer (IGV) to understand how each method performs.

 **Task 5: Load traks into IGV**

-## 3. Visualize Peak Calling Results in IGV

-### Task 5: Compare Peak Calling Methods Using IGV

-Now we will visualize and compare the different peak calling results using the Integrative Genomics Viewer (IGV) to understand how each method performs.

-**What you will load:**

 For **Cerebrum_rep1** sample, download and load the following files in IGV:

 #### Peak Files:
 - MACS3 NF peaks: `results/03_peak_calling/NF_peaks/NF_peaks_Cerebrum_rep1/Cerebrum_rep1_NF_peaks.narrowPeak`
 - MACS3 all peaks: `results/03_peak_calling/all_peaks/all_peaks_Cerebrum_rep1/Cerebrum_rep1_all_peaks.narrowPeak`
-- HMMRATAC peaks: `results/03_peak_calling/hmmratac_peaks/hmmratac_peaks_Cerebrum_rep1/Cerebrum_rep1_hmmratac_accessible_regions.narrowPeak` *(if you completed the bonus task)*
+- HMMRATAC peaks: `results/03_peak_calling/hmmratac_peaks/hmmratac_peaks_Cerebrum_rep1/Cerebrum_rep1_hmmratac_accessible_regions.narrowPeak` *(if you completed the bonus task, if you didn't and you are curious, you will find the files in `/data/Solutions/`)*

 #### BAM Files for Read Coverage:
 - All fragments BAM: `results/01_filtered_bams/Cerebrum_rep1.qc_bl_filt.sorted.bam`
 - Nucleosome-free fragments BAM: `results/01_filtered_bams/NF_bams/Cerebrum_rep1_NF.sorted.bam`

+**Task 6: Compare results**

-Do you observe big differences between methods? which method would work better to study TF binding sites? and for DA analysis?
+- Do you observe big differences between methods?
+- Which method would work better to study TF binding sites? and for DA analysis?
-Can you find an example of a gene where the nucleosomal pattern at TSS can be percieved?
+- Can you find an example of a gene where the nucleosomal pattern at TSS can be percieved?